backstage/backstage/.changeset/heavy-needles-poke.md

 ---
 '@backstage/backend-defaults': patch
+'@backstage/plugin-catalog-backend-module-incremental-ingestion': patch
 ---

-Add task scheduler metrics as two gauges that track the last start and end timestamps as epoch seconds.
+Add task metrics as two gauges that track the last start and end timestamps as epoch seconds.